Shindand Air Base: History

-Base security prior to summer 2011 is ill recorded but believed to consist primarily of base taxing.
+Prior to summer 2011 base security was run by US host units 5/158 (12th CAB) as well as hired Afghan contractors.
 An Air Force Security Forces ESFS was not officially stood up, but nevertheless manned by a HQ unit of the 820th BDG and airmen sourced from several bases around summer 2011.
 In December 2011, members of Bravo Battery, 1/134 Field Artillery, were sourced to take the base defense mission mixed with a reduced contingent of Air Force Security Forces to create Task Force Griffin.
 Consisting of 240 Army and Air Force personnel and 350 Afghan security contractors conducting base defense operations in western Afghanistan.
 A small team of 15 soldiers from Bravo Battery conducted the first ever American/Italian joint operation in the RC West.
 The same 15-person team was the first established tactical security detail for OSI's Expeditionary Detachment 2416, Taskforce Grey (Ghost).
 The lead OSI Special Agent for this team would go on to be awarded the Bronze Star.

 During the late 2000s through the end of 2014, the Mongolian national army played a role in base security through the use of U.S. MRAPs, fortified guard posts and foot patrols.
 The Mongolian army worked closely alongside ISAF and NATO forces during their occupation of the base.

 In the fall of 2011, Bravo Battery from the 1st Battalion, 134th Field Artillery Regiment, 37th IBCT, deployed to Shindand as Task Force Griffin (Task Force Roc).
 They provided base security, carried out patrol and assessment missions, checkpoint control and flight line security for the base.
 A squad consisting of 14 personnel from the Task Force, known as Rogue Squad, provided the tactical security element for the USAF Office of Special Investigations Expeditionary Detachment 2416, Task Force Grey, during outside-the-wire counter-terrorism and counter-intelligence operations.

 On 27 February 2012, advisers renamed the 'base-in-a-box' portion of the base to Camp Estelle, in dedication to Air Force Major Raymond Estelle II, who lost his life 27 April 2011, during a shooting incident at the Afghan Command and Control Center in the Afghanistan air force headquarters at the Kabul International Airport.

 In the summer of 2012, the 3rd Battalion, C & D Company 144th Infantry regiment from the 56th BCT, 36 Infantry Division deployed to Afghanistan (RC West) as Task Force Bowie.
 TF Bowie provided Battalion Command Base Security, including but not limited to presences/combat patrols, assessment missions, checkpoint control and flight line security for Shindand Airbase and surrounding areas.

 In 2013, the 1st Battalion, 214th Field Artillery Regiment, deployed to Shindand as Task Force Granite.
 Task Force Granite was responsible for base security.
 They provided Base Security Battalion Command, and carried out patrol and assessment missions, checkpoint control and flight line security for the base.
 The 1/214's B Battery also provided the tactical security element for the USAF Office of Special Investigation's Expeditionary Detachment 2416, Task Force Grey during outside-the-wire counterthreat operations.